 Pure tone audiometry tests for both air conduction and bone conduction pathways, thereby providing ear-specific information on the type of hearing loss.
 It also checks the hearing ability across a range of frequencies and measures the degree of hearing loss in each ear.

-Pure tone audiometry is the most reliable test during a hearing examination.
+Pure tone audiometry is the most reliable test when getting a hearing examination.

 Other Audiology Tests